Emerging Leaders Academy

 How do I apply?
 I am interested.

-Application submission guidelines require you to have the endorsement of your state association or NEA Higher Ed direct affiliate in order to be considered.
+Application submission guidelines require you to have the endorsement of your state association or NEA Higher Ed local affiliate in order to be considered.
 Please be sure to review all of the application guidelines and complete all of the requirements of the application process prior to submitting your packet to NEA.

-Note: If you are accepted into the program, you may be required to share lodging with other members of the program.
+Note: If you are accepted into the program, you will be required to share lodging with other members of the program.
 If you opt not to share a room, you will be required to pay the difference in the cost of lodging alone.